Urgent injunctions

 Do you have barristers on standby?

-Each weekend, we will always have members of chambers available to deal with emergency applications.
-If the possibility of applying for, or resisting, an injunction is known sooner our clerks will advise who is available and suitable for your needs.
-It is advisable to call us by Friday at the latest for a weekend injunction, particularly if a specific barrister is requested, but we are always available if this is not possible.
+Each weekend, we have members of chambers available to deal with emergency applications.
+If the possibility of applying for, or resisting, an injunction is known sooner, our clerks will advise who is available and suitable for your needs.
+It is advisable to call us by Friday at the latest in relation to likely weekend injunctions, particularly if a specific barrister is requested.
+Should your chosen barrister not be available, we should have alternate options.

 How do I contact someone?